-Solar installations are projected to increase by two million in the U.S. by 2018 and four million by 2022.
+Solar installations are projected to increase by two million in the U.S. by end of 2019 and four million by 2023.
 With a focus on reducing carbon footprints and increasing energy savings, uncommon businesses are deciding to go green.

 Here’s how three industries are taking advantage of solar opportunities and transforming the way they do business.

 Winning the Battle Against High Costs

 The U.S. military is harnessing the sun’s power by implementing solar energy on the battle field.
 Deployed troops lack resources and need access to off-grid power in remote locations.
 This need has led to increased solar energy use in the field.
 In fact, military branches utilize a variety of solar equipment, including solar panels, solar tent shields, and solar cell batteries.
 This equipment does not require fuel resupply, which could put military personnel at risk.
 Another advantage is its light weight, allowing for easy portability and less restrictiveness for troops.